hkroger/ultimatetapankaikki/README.md

   into single-player game in the given episode.
 This works with the `-l` switch too.
 Mostly useful for development, of course.

+- Setting the environment variable `TK_SKIP_LEVEL_INFO` will skip the screen that appears at the start of each level.
+Useful for impatient developers.

 Bugfixes:

 - Many memory leaks and buffer overflows have been fixed.